folio-org/mod-search/README.md

 See also [Install Elasticsearch with Docker](https://www.elastic.co/guide/en/elasticsearch/reference/7.5/docker.html).

-There is an alternative ES image from Bitname - [bitnami/elasticsearch](https://hub.docker.com/r/bitnami/elasticsearch), that does not require extending dockerfile but has an env variable `ELASTICSEARCH_PLUGINS` to specify plugins to install.
+There is an alternative ES image from Bitnami - [bitnami/elasticsearch](https://hub.docker.com/r/bitnami/elasticsearch), that does not require extending dockerfile but has an env variable `ELASTICSEARCH_PLUGINS` to specify plugins to install.

 For production installations it is strongly recommended enabling security for instance and set-up user/password.
 The user